Approximating linear response by nonintrusive shadowing algorithms: Preparations

 We first write out an explicit formula of the shadowing direction.
 At each step, split $X$ into stable and unstable components, and propagate the stable component into the future, the unstable component into the past.
 More specifically,

-Here $P^-$ and $P^+$ are oblique projection operators onto the stable and unstable subspace, and $X^\pm := P^\pm X$.
-Due to the exponential decay of stable and unstable components, both summations converge.
+Here $X^- := P^- X$, $X^+ := P^+ X$, where $P^-$ and $P^+$ are oblique projection operators onto the stable and unstable subspace.
+Due to the exponential decay of stable and unstable components, both summations converge and $v$ is bounded.

-To use the shadowing property for computing derivatives, shadowing methods make an extra assumption that shadowing trajectories are representative of the perturbed system with parameter $s+\delta s$.
-That is, equation~\eqref{e:ae} holds for the perturbed system, when $\avg{J}$ is computed from the shadowing trajectory.
-This is a very strong assumption, since it essentially says that the new system is so similar to the old system that the old behavior is shadowed; it is equivalent to the existence of a smooth map between the two systems.
-However, we shall see that such a map, although exists, is not smooth enough to preserve representative behaviors.
+To use the shadowing property for computing derivatives, shadowing methods make an extra assumption that shadowing trajectories are representative of the perturbed system.
+That is, for the perturbed system, $\avg{\Phi}:=\rho(\Phi)$ can be computed from the shadowing trajectory.
+This is a very strong assumption, since it essentially says that the new system is so similar to the old system that the old behavior is shadowed; it is equivalent to the existence of a smooth conjugation map between the two systems.
+A conjugation map does exist, but it is not smooth enough to preserve representative behaviors.
 Hence, the extra assumption is typically false; it causes an error, which will be examined in section~\ref{s:relation}.

 For now, we assume that shadowing trajectories are representative of the long-time behavior; hence, we can take their difference to compute the change in the averaged objective.
-Due to boundedness of the shadowing directions, the limit of summation and the limit in the derivative can interchange place, so
+Due to the boundedness of the shadowing directions, the limit of summation and the limit in the derivative can interchange place, so

-where $J_{uk}:=\partial J/\partial u(u_k)$ is a row vector, and the approximation sign reflects the error introduced by our extra assumption, and upper script `$sd$' is for `shadowing'.
+where $\Phi_{uk}:=\partial \Phi/\partial u(u_k)$ is a row vector; \nax{it is, in fact, a differential form.} Here the approximation sign reflects the error introduced by the extra assumption, and $\stackrel{a.e.}{=}$ means to hold almost everywhere on the basin of the attractor. \nax{ The target of all shadowing methods is to compute $\delta^{sd}\Phi_{avg}$ via first computing $v$.
+We say `target' here, because the convergence of nonintrusive shadowing is not yet justified; we will prove this convergence in section~\ref{s:NIS}.
+We shall also see that the target of shadowing methods equals the shadowing contribution of the linear response. }

 To efficiently compute shadowing directions, we first notice that the seemingly complicated formula in equation~\eqref{e:shadowing_diffeo} can be equivalently characterized by: